 Findings of Responsibility.
 If the Respondent is a University employee and is found to be responsible for the Prohibited Conduct as an outcome of the investigation, the AVPAA or their designee will meet with the Respondent's immediate Supervisor and/or other appropriate University officials to discuss the Letter of Finding and recommended disciplinary action.
-The AAO may also determine that the Investigative Report should be provided to the employee's supervisor. the Human Resources Strategic Partner or Consultant or to additional University administrators, in order to determine appropriate action following a finding of responsibility.
-The Supervisor, in consultation with relevant University officials, will determine the appropriate remedy and/or sanction to be imposed.
+The AAO may also determine that the Investigative Report should be provided to the employee's supervisor, the Human Resources Strategic Partner or to additional University administrators, in order to determine appropriate action following a finding of responsibility.
+The Supervisor, in consultation with relevant University officials will determine the appropriate remedy and/or sanction to be imposed.
 If disciplinary action is imposed, the Supervisor will notify the AAO, Human Resources, and other University officials, as appropriate, when such action has been completed (i.e., training, probation, suspension).
-For a list of disciplinary sanctions, please see the section titled, Possible sanctions or protective measures Penn State may impose following a final determination of an institutional procedure against employees.
+Disciplinary sanctions may include one or more of the following measures: